PackagePages/LaravelPackage.com/docs/14-notifications.md

 ## Custom Notification Channels

-Additionally, you may configure the channels for the notification to be dependent on the configuration file of your package to allow your users to specify which notification channels they want to use.
+Additionally, you may configure the channels for the notification to be dependent on your package's configuration file to allow your users to specify which notification channels they want to use.

 ```php
 public function via($notifiable)